kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Another reason why Amazon's growth might slow down, and its journey for higher profits will be challenged, are its **re-energized competitors**.
 Amazon is no longer underestimated as before.
 Walmart, Amazon's biggest competitor in the US, looks like it finally figured out how to do e-commerce and is moving into Amazon's territory.

-**Amazon's challenges are not limited to the US market. it already exited [China marketplace](https://www.ft.com/content/1ffe020c-6191-11e9-b285-3acd5d43599e){:target="_blank"} last year after 15 years of trying.** Amazon was not able to win in China thanks to fierce competition and reportedly also thanks to Amazon's attempts to run China from US headquarters.
+**Amazon's challenges are not limited to the US market.
+It exited [China marketplace](https://www.ft.com/content/1ffe020c-6191-11e9-b285-3acd5d43599e){:target="_blank"} last year after 15 years of trying.** Amazon was not able to win in China thanks to fierce competition and reportedly also thanks to Amazon's attempts to run China from US headquarters.

 **Even current attempts to double down on the Indian market might backfire.** Not only because of competition but also thanks to political risks.